 Under CPRA, the purpose of sharing personal information can be for monetary benefits or any other enhanced personalization of services for the consumer.

-Global Privacy Control (GPC) is opt-out preference signal that allows users to signal their preferences through a browser extension or setting.
+Global Privacy Control (GPC) is an opt-out preference signal that allows users to signal their preferences through a browser extension or setting.
 The GPC is currently recognized by CPRA regulations as a valid opt-out mechanism and requires businesses to honour the GPC and other similar controls for the sale or sharing of personal information, as well as limiting the use of sensitive personal information.

 The California Privacy Protection Agency (CPPA), the new agency established by the CPRA, is tasked with enforcing California’s privacy regulations.
 Headed by Ashkan Soltani, the CPPA will be responsible for implementing CPRA and holding non-compliant organizations accountable.